 For graduating and continuing students alike, commencement activities offer a time to pause, recognize past accomplishments and look forward to the future.
 The Kogod staff works hard to make this a memorable and moving event for students and their guests.

-Kogod coordinates the Student Speaker selection process for the May ceremony and organizes Kogod Commencement Events like the post-ceremony receptions in December and May and class photo.
+Kogod coordinates the Student Speaker selection process for the May ceremony (the process typically begins in February and ends in March) and organizes Kogod Commencement Events like the post-ceremony receptions in December and May.

 Feel free to email us directly with any questions, comments or concerns.